Victoria Garrón de Doryan

-Victoria Garrón de Doryan (8 October 1920 – 30 July 2005) was a Costa Rican educator and writer most known for serving as Second Vice President of Costa Rica from 1986 to 1990.
-She was the first woman to hold the post and during her tenure was acting president of the country over a dozen times.
+Victoria María Garrón Orozco (8 October 1920 – 30 July 2005) was a Costa Rican educator, writer and politician who served as Second Vice President of Costa Rica from 1986 to 1990.
+A member of the National Liberation Party, she was the first woman to hold the post and during her tenure was acting president of the country over a dozen times.
 As a writer, she produced numerous biographies of historical Costa Ricans, as well as poetry.

 Early life

 Victoria María Garrón Orozco was born on 8 October 1920 in San José, Costa Rica to Claudia Orozco Casorla and Estanislao Garrón Lermitte.
 Her grandfather, François Garrón Lafont, was a pioneer in soap manufacture in Costa Rica.
 Her father's family were originally from France and she was encouraged to study European humanism and developed a passion for art and culture.
 She completed her primary education at Escuela Julia Lang and then graduated from secondary school at the Colegio Superior de Señoritas.
 Studying to be a teacher, she attended normal school, before completing a degree in literature and philosophy from the University of Costa Rica in 1937.
 Winning a scholarship to study abroad, she went to Paris and completed post-graduate work at the Central American Advanced School of Public Administration (Escuela Superior de Administración Pública para la América Central (ESAPAC)) in social pediatrics.